futomi/node-enocean-utils/README.md

 `value`           | Object  | The [`Value`](#Value-object) representing the EEP-specific report from the originated device.
 This value is an hash object.
 The properties in the object depends on the EEP.
 See the section "[Value] object](#Value-object)" and the section "[Supported EEPs](#Supported-EEPs)" in details.
 `desc`            | String  | This value represents the report from the originated device.
 This value is a string summarizing the report.
 `learn`           | Boolean | When the telegram is a Teach-In telegram, this value will be true, otherwise false.
+`ute`             | Boolean | If the telegram is for UTE (Universal Uni-and Bidirectional Teach-in) telegram, this value is `true`.
+Otherwise, this value is `false`.
+Note that this property exists only when the telegram is a Teach-In telegram (i.e., when the value of `learn` property is `true`).
 `rorg`            | Number  | The R-ORG part in the EEP.
 `rorg_desc`       | String  | The meaning of the R-ORG.
 `func`            | Number  | The FUNC part in the EEP.